Laws of Oceania

 The Ministry of Plenty shall be responsible for all property rentals within Oceania and may selective choose tenants to engage with.
 Rental Fees per property shall be established at a weekly and or monthly rate(s) and are subject to change at the discretion of the Ministry of Plenty.
-All applicants for rental must pay a rental deposit at 25% of the weekly rent value in addition to first weeks of rent.
+All applicants for rental must pay a rental deposit at an established percentage of the weekly rent value in addition to first week of rent.
 The Ministry of Plenty may at anytime terminate the rental agreement or mark it for non-renewal status.
 Non-payment of rent or lack of available funds within a Ministry account shall result in termination of the rental agreement.

 Section 14 - Self Defense